Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 shipyard.cmd
 ```

+If you installed manually (i.e., did not use the installer scripts), then
-If on Mac, you will need to invoke the Python interpreter and pass
+you will need to invoke the Python interpreter and pass the script as an
-the script as an argument.
+argument.
 For example:
 ```
-python shipyard.py
+python3 shipyard.py
 ```

 The `-h` or `--help` option will list the available options, which are